Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Theoretical Background

 \subsection{The interval arithmetic method and the Krawczyk operator}

 Suppose that $F(x):D\subset \mathbb{R}^N\to\mathbb{R}^N$ is a $C^1$ function with $x\in\mathbb{R}^N$.
 We aim to solve the equation

 We use interval analysis to find zeros of \eqref{equsys}.
-The basic theory, including the interval arithmetic and the Krawczyk operator, can be found in \cites{krawczyk1969,alefeld2000,neumaier1990,moore2009}, as well as its applications in central configurations \cites{moczurad2019,sun2023,rusu2016}.

-Let $[x]\subseteq \mathbb{R}^N$ be a closed interval.
+The basic theory, including the interval arithmetic and the Krawczyk operator, can be found in \cites{alefeld2000,krawczyk1969,moore2009,neumaier1990}, as well as its applications in central configurations \cites{moczurad2019,rusu2016,sun2023}.
+Let $[x]\subset \mathbb{R}^N$ be a closed interval.
+In other words, $[x]=[x_{11},x_{12}]\times [x_{21},x_{22}]\times \cdots [x_{N1},x_{N2}]$, where $x_{i1},x_{i2}(i=1,\cdots,N)$ are two endpoints of a closed interval in each dimension.
+If $x_{i1}=x_{i2}$ holds for all $i=1,\cdots,N$, $[x]$ denotes the singleton $\{(x_1,\cdots,x_N)\}$.
 We denote by $R(F;[x])= \{F(x):x\in [x]\}$ the range of $F$ over $[x]$ and $F([x])$ the final interval under the interval computation.
 A simple but essential property of the interval arithmetic is The Krawczyk operator is based on the modified Newton operator and the Brouwer fixed-point theorem.
 The derivative, namely, the Jacobian matrix of $F$ at $x$, is denoted by $DF(x)$.
 If $DF(x)$ is non-singular, we define the Krawczyk operator of $F$ as the following:

 where $C\in\mathbb{R}^{N\times N}$ is a linear isomorphism.
-The properties of this operator are listed as follows \begin{lemma} \begin{enumerate} \item If $x^\ast \in [x]$ and $F(x^\ast)=0$, then $x^\ast\in K(x_0,[x])$. \item If $K(x_0,[x])\subseteq int[x]$, then there exists exactly one solution of equation $F(x)=0$ in $[x]$.
+The properties of this operator are listed as follows \begin{lemma} \begin{enumerate} \item If $x^\ast \in [x]$ and $F(x^\ast)=0$, then $x^\ast\in K(x_0,[x])$. \item If $K(x_0,[x])\subset int[x]$, then there exists exactly one solution of equation $F(x)=0$ in $[x]$.
 This solution is non-degenerate with $DF(x)$ an isomorphism. \item If $K(x_0,[x])\cap [x]=\varnothing$, then for all $x\in [x]$ we have $F(x)\neq0$. \end{enumerate} \end{lemma}